build-canaries/nevergreen/README.md

 wget https://github.com/build-canaries/nevergreen/releases/download/v0.1.0/nevergreen-standalone.jar
 java -jar nevergreen-standalone.jar
 ```
-Nevergreen runs on Port 5000 by default.
+Nevergreen runs on port 5000 by default.
 You can change this with the PORT environment variable if you wish.

 ```
 PORT=4000 java -jar nevergreen-standalone.jar